wbmcdonald4/wbmcdonald4/README.md

 # Brendan McDonald

-Hey There!
+Hey there!
 My name is Brendan :wave:.
 I'm a data/ops professional at [PartnerStack](https://partnerstack.com/), a Toronto startup that powers partner programs for software companies.

 Most of the recent work that I've done is in private repositories, so there isn't much to see here.